axibase/atsd-use-cases/expatriation/README.md

 ### SQL

-Axibase Time Series Database features the functionality of an SQL-like tool called [SQL Console](https://github.com/axibase/atsd/blob/master/sql/README.md).
-Expatriation data may be queried to create tabular representations not typically available in non-relational databases, thus negating the traditionally-understood sacrifice in data consistency associated with such databases.
+In addition to ChartLab, the Axibase Time Series Database includes a web-based [SQL Console](https://github.com/axibase/atsd/blob/master/sql/README.md) which can be used for ad-hoc data exploration.

 ```sql
 SELECT date_format(time, 'yyyy') AS "Year",